gejirz/colorpalette-master/README.md

 - Pillow (version '9.2.0' or newer)

 ## Running requirements:
-- Python 3.7.7 or newer (code actually uses some deprecated syntax in newer versions, so not sure about the last part)
+- Python 3.7.7 or newer (code actually uses some deprecated syntax in newer versions of Python, so not sure about the last part)

 ## Using the package:
 - Check the __init__.py file for my brief documentation on methods